SomeKittens/somekittens.github.io/_posts/2016-05-18-The-origin-of-Wheatley.markdown

 (This is the glamorous startup life you keep hearing about!)

-Knowing Dale's prelediction for attempting to be a jedi and force-pushing, I had snuck over to his desk when he was "at lunch" and added in a few git hooks to run tests locally.
+Knowing Dale's predilection for attempting to be a jedi and force-pushing, I had snuck over to his desk when he was "at lunch" and added in a few git hooks to run tests locally.
 Fortunately two wrongs made a right, as he was too protective of his ego to ask why all of these tests were running (and failing).
 For a while, all was calm.
 Then came the crisis mentioned above.

 Once the truant bracket/paren combo had been added, I went through the five whys: